romanmurzac/DrivenPath/chapter_4/README.md

 ### Managed Workflows for Apache Airflow
 #### Description
-Amazon Managed Workflows for Apache Airflow is a managed orchestration service for Apache Airflow that you can use to setup and operate data pipelines in the cloud at scale.
+Amazon Managed Workflows for Apache Airflow is a managed orchestration service for Apache Airflow that you can use to set up and operate data pipelines in the cloud at scale.
 Apache Airflow is an open-source tool used to programmatically author, schedule, and monitor sequences of processes and tasks referred to as workflows.
 With Amazon MWAA, you can use Apache Airflow and Python to create workflows without having to manage the underlying infrastructure for scalability, availability, and security.
 Amazon MWAA automatically scales its workflow execution capacity to meet your needs, Amazon MWAA integrates with AWS security services to help provide you with fast and secure access to your data.
 #### References
 [AWS - What Is Amazon Managed Workflows for Apache Airflow?](https://docs.aws.amazon.com/mwaa/latest/userguide/what-is-mwaa.html)\
 [Boto3 - MWAA](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/mwaa.html)